-ProQuest - Provides access to ABI/INFORM databases, ProQuest Historical Newspapers, Biological Sciences, and Environmental Science and Pollution Management.
+ProQuest - Provides access to ABI/INFORM databases and ProQuest Historical Newspapers.

 Sanborn Maps - Digital Sanborn Maps, 1867-1970 provides access to large-scale maps (50 feet to an inch) of towns and cities in the United States.
 The State Library subscribes to the New York subset of these maps.
 Type: Full text and maps.